 In this section, we study the steady-state behavior of the drill-string system for constant values of the input voltage $u = u_c$ on a model level.
 Such steady-state behavior is of particular interest in drill-string systems since these types of systems are generally driven by a constant torque while aiming at a constant velocity at the lower part of the set-up.
 Such constant-velocity condition reflects equilibria of (1).
-These equilibria involve isolated equilibria (in which $\omega_u = \omega_l \neq 0$) and equilibrium sets (in which $\omega_u = \omega_l = 0$).
-In such an equilibrium set the deformation of the drill-string α can attain values in a set due to the set-valued nature of the friction force laws.
-For analytical expressions for these equilibria and both local and global (Lyapunov-based) stability analyses of the equilibria, see [15; 17].
+These equilibria involve isolated equilibria (in which $\omega_u = \omega_l \neq 0$ ) and equilibrium sets (in which $\omega_u = \omega_l = 0$ ).
+In such an equilibrium set the deformation of the drillstring $\alpha$ can attain values in a set due to the setvalued nature of the friction force laws.
+For analytical expressions for these equilibria and both local and global (Lyapunov-based) stability analysis of the equilibria, see (Mihajlović, 2005; Mihajlović et al., 2005b).
 Firstly, the bifurcation diagram with the constant input voltage as a bifurcation parameter is presented for the nominal friction model at the lower disc, as introduced in figure 5(b).
 Secondly, the dependency of the steady-state behavior on the friction characteristics at the lower disc is investigated.

-Bifurcation Diagram (Nominal Case)
+4.1 Bifurcation Diagram (Nominal Case)

 Here we analyze the steady-state behavior (equilibria and limit cycles) of the estimated model, with parameters as in Table 1.
-More specifically, a bifurcation diagram with u_c as a bifurcation parameter is constructed.
-In this bifurcation diagram, branches of equilibria and branches of limit cycles is depicted.
-Using a path following technique in combination with a shooting method [18; 19], these limit cycles are computed numerically.
-Herein, the so-called switch model [20] is used to properly deal with the discontinuities in the dynamics, related to the set-valued nature of the friction models.
+More specifically, a bifurcation diagram with $u_c$ as a bifurcation parameter is constructed.
+In this bifurcation diagram, branches of equilibria and branches of limit cycles are depicted.
+Using a path following technique in combination with a shooting method (Ascher et al., 1995; Parker and Chua, 1989),